Antoniaina/foolang-release/README.md

 # Foolang

-Foolang is a modern, educational programming language inspired by C, Rust, and JavaScript.
+Foolang is a modern, experimental programming language inspired by C, Rust, and Python.
 It features a tree-walking interpreter implemented in Rust, with comprehensive error handling, rich type system, and extensive standard library.
 Designed for learning, experimentation, and practical programming tasks.

 ---